 Negatives aside, cedar wood hangers are still a viable option for a musty closet.

-However, if you want the best solution to remove musty odors in the closet, keep reading to learn about one of the most clever ways to keep your clothes odor-free!
+However, if you want the best solution to remove musty odors in the closet, keep reading to learn about one of the most clever tips on how to keep your clothes from smelling musty in your closet.

 3. Get a Dehumidifier

 Musty smells usually come from the air having a little too much moisture.
 Over time, this has the same odorous effect as leaving your clothes in a puddle.
 Yuck!